-Among the blog posts, the Twitter feeds and thousands of words, I learned something yesterday.
-Amid the running in the rain and the pounding of the keyboard, I listened to a short Tony Robbins video on YouTube he made earlier in the year.
+Among the blog posts, social feeds, and thousands of words, I learned something.
+I listened to a short Tony Robbins video on YouTube.

 Tony was suggesting that humans have an overwhelming urge that compels us to conform to the type of person we predetermine ourselves to be.
 We crave consistency so much that we’ll do anything to keep in line with how we’ve already defined ourselves.

-About half way through this video, Tony talks about setting a standard for yourself.
-We all do this – just to varying degrees.
-When exactly we set these standards for what ‘type’ of person we decide we are I don’t know.
-Perhaps it’s the first, second or third time we fail as adults.
+About 15 minutes into this video, Tony talks about setting a standard for yourself.
+We all do this—just to varying degrees.
+When exactly we set these standards for, what "type" of person we decide we are, I don’t know.
+Perhaps it’s the first, second, or third time we fail as adults.

 Perhaps much sooner.
 Perhaps we base it on the people we surround ourselves with the most.
 Perhaps we base it on how we grew up, or on our very first job.

 This also means that when somebody defines themselves as “an office worker” (willingly or not), they’ll invariably always be an office worker.
-Somebody who labels themselves as a “labourer” will unearth labouring jobs throughout their lives, no matter how much they dream of being a writer, artist, actor or…. dentist.
+Somebody who labels themselves as a “laborer” will unearth laboring jobs throughout their lives, no matter how much they dream of being a writer, artist, actor, or dentist.

 It’s also interesting that those who consider themselves wealthy will find a way to make themselves so, despite any outside or mitigating circumstances.

-It has been asserted many times that if all the money in the world was taken from each and every person – the rich, the poor and everybody in between – the poor would go back to being poor, the so-called middle class would go back to working for their money in an office (or wherever) and the rich would find a way to be wealthy once again.
+It's been asserted many times that if all the money in the world was taken from each and every person—the rich, the poor, and everybody in between—the poor would go back to being poor, the so-called middle class would go back to working for their money in an office (or wherever), and the rich would find a way to be wealthy once again.

-It stands to reason then that those who consider themselves “writers” – whether because they write everyday for themselves, or because they get paid to write – will do what they believe writers do every single day.
+It stands to reason then that those who consider themselves “writers” will do what they believe writers do every single day.
 They don’t start off with loads of enthusiasm and then stop writing or stop trying to get published after the novelty of setting a goal wears off.

 This is the power of setting a standard for yourself.

-Because, as Tony Robbins says in the above video, setting a standard for yourself is a much easier method for achieving a goal than using willpower.
-When I finally gave up smoking I didn’t use willpower.
+Because, as Tony Robbins says in the video, setting a standard for yourself is a much easier method for achieving a goal than using willpower.
 In fact, if I think about it, I’ve used willpower all the times I’ve ever failed at anything the first time around.
-When I quit smoking I set myself a standard; I said “I’m a non-smoker now” – and (crucially) I believed it.
+When I succeeded at something, I believed it.

 In fundamental terms then, this is how you become a writer (in fact, this is how you “become” anything):